ItsSweetMC/elybyspigot/README.md

 ## Overview

-ElyBySpigot replaces Mojang's official authentication library with Ely.by's custom **authlib**, enabling players with Ely.by accounts to authenticate securely on your server while maintaining online mode functionality.
+ElyBySpigot is a prebuilt fork of Spigot that replaces Mojang's authentication system with Ely.by's custom **authlib**.
+This allows players with Ely.by accounts to log in securely to your server while retaining online mode functionality.

 ---

 ## How It Works

 ElyBySpigot interacts with Ely.by's services to authenticate users.
-Below are some key API endpoints used:
+Here are key API endpoints used:

 > **UUID by Username**
 Retrieve the UUID associated with a given username.